 If you are securing web hosting through a company, other than where you registered your domain name, then you will need to point “namesevers” to your domain.
-Changing nameservers is an easy task, but needs to be done.
-You have two choices here.

 Save the changes.
-The time it takes for your site to become visible will vary, I have done these and have seen an immediate result and other times it may take a few hours.
+The time it takes for your site to become visible will vary.
+I have done these and have seen an immediate result and other times it may take a few hours.
 As long as you have changed the nameserver information and saved your changes it will work.

 You can contact the support staff at the web hosting company you have secured through.
 Their support staff should be able to change those “nameservers” for you.

 This site contains third party affiliate links.
 If anyone clicks on one of those links and makes a purchase we could earn a commission.
 This is at no extra cost to anyone.
 I also donate twenty percent to our local food banks.
 Thank you in advance.

 Not sure what affiliate marketing is and is it good for consumers?
 Read this